Understanding Latent Diffusability via Fisher Geometry: Introduction

-In this paper, we demystify latent-space diffusability through the rigorous lens of Fisher geometry \cite{amari2016information}, complementing recent information-geometric perspectives on diffusion trajectories \cite{karczewski2025spacetimediffusionmodelsinformation}.
+We demystify latent-space diffusability through the rigorous lens of Fisher geometry \cite{amari2016information}, complementing recent information-geometric perspectives on diffusion trajectories \cite{karczewski2025spacetimediffusionmodelsinformation}.
 We analyze diffusability via \emph{denoising complexity}, quantified by the rate of change of the Minimum Mean Squared Error (MMSE) along the continuous diffusion trajectory.
 We show that this denoising complexity fundamentally decomposes into two terms: the Fisher Information (FI) and its rate of dissipation, which we define as the Fisher Information Rate (FIR).

-To match pixel-space diffusability, encoders must preserve both FI and FIR.
-Stabilizing FI requires global near-isometry (Section~\ref{sec:FI}), while stabilizing FIR imposes stricter constraints: the encoder must be locally near-isometric and approximately flat (Section~\ref{sec:FIR}).
-Critically, our analysis explicitly decouples the penalties of intrinsic geometric distortion (local curvature and nonlinearity) from the baseline effects of dimensional compression.
+We establish theoretical bounds that link the FI and FIR metrics directly to the encoder's local geometric properties and the data's intrinsic topology.
+This enables the rigorous evaluation of latent spaces prior to diffusion training.

-Our main contributions are as follows: \begin{enumerate} \item \textbf{Theoretical Framework:} We formalize the relationship between latent diffusability, denoising complexity (MMSE), and Fisher Information Geometry. \item \textbf{Geometric Bounds:} We derive the explicit local curvature and isometry conditions necessary for FIR stability, mathematically separating geometric distortion from dimensional compression. \item \textbf{Empirical Diagnostic Suite:} Extensive experiments on toy and FFHQ datasets validate our efficient FI and FIR metrics as robust predictors of latent diffusion performance.
-We show that unlike GPE \cite{lee2025gpe}, standard VAEs exhibit severe FIR deviations that correlate with generation failure. \end{enumerate}
+Our main contributions are as follows: \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Theoretical Framework:} We formalize the relationship between latent diffusability, denoising complexity (MMSE), and Fisher Information Geometry. \item \textbf{Geometric Bounds:} We derive the explicit local curvature and near-isometry conditions necessary to stabilize FI (\S\ref{sec:FI}) and FIR (\S\ref{sec:FIR}) on curved data manifolds.
+Our bounds decouple latent diffusion degradation into four measurable geometric forces: dimensional compression, tangential distortion, high-frequency encoder curvature, and the intrinsic curvature of the data itself. \item \textbf{Empirical Validation:} Extensive experiments on toy and FFHQ datasets validate our theoretical bounds, demonstrating that empirical FI and FIR strictly reflect latent diffusion performance. \end{enumerate}